fsek/docs/source/examples/web/fruits.rst

 Through the ``index`` method we want to retrieve all the fruits that belong to the user.
 We are able to do so using the ``includes`` method as we already have defined the relation between a user and their fruits with Associations.
-Unlike the admin controller, there is the ``show`` method, which will be used to show a single fruit. *Why is it necessary to define?*
+Unlike the admin controller, there is the ``show`` method, which will be used to show a single fruit. *Is it necessary to define?*

 ================
 Design the views